 The automation supports keystone integration with LDAP over TLS.
-To enable TLS, the CA root certificate must be presented as part of the /root /openstack-configs/haproxy-ca.crt file.
-The url parameter within the LDAP stanza must be set to Idaps.
+To enable TLS, the CA root certificate must be presented as part of the lroot lopenstack-configs/haproxy-ca.crt file.
+The url parameter within the LDAP stanza must be set to ldaps.